Updated on 6/1/2026

 To help make it easier for you to communicate your birth preferences with your health care providers, Motif Medical has developed a wonderful free birth plan template!
 Please feel free to download this PDF to help organize your thoughts.
-Make sure you print out a copy to take with you whenever baby decides to make their appearance - it's an easy way to let your birth team know what you want.
-Be ready to say ‘this is my birth plan!’
+Make sure you print out a copy to take with you whenever baby decides to make their appearance - it's an easy way to let your birth team know what you want so you can all be on the same page as the day unfolds.
+Be ready to give it to your provider and say, ‘this is my birth plan!’

 “If you don't know your options, you don't have any.” - Diana Korte